 In an auricular haematoma, blood accumulates in the layer between the perichondrium and cartilage.
-The haematoma thus forms a mechanical barrier between the cartilage and its blood supply from the perichondrium (2).
-Deprived of sufficient nutrients, the cartilage may become necrotic and/or infected.
-This will eventually trigger disorderly fibrosis and cartilage formation around the various cartilaginous components (3).
+The haematoma thus forms a mechanical barrier between the cartilage and its blood supply from the perichondrium (

 As a consequence, the normally concave structure of the ear becomes filled with connective tissue.
 The cartilage subsequently deforms and buckles, giving rise to variants of so-called «cauliflower ear» (Figure 1).
 Rapid evacuation of the haematoma restores close contact between the cartilage and perichondrium, thereby reducing the likelihood of deformity.

 Figure 1 An untreated auricular haematoma can lead to cauliflower ear.
 Above, three patients with permanent and solid cauliflower ears as a result of failure to evacuate the haematoma.
 Photographs: Christoffer Aam Ingvaldsen